Skip to main content

 import graphviz

-Random Forests Workflow
+The Random Forest Workflow

 To fit and train this model, we’ll be following The Machine Learning Workflow infographic; however, as our data is pretty clean, we won’t be carrying out every step.
 We will do the following: